khaors/geocompr/main.md

 Additionally, this chapter will demonstrate common steps in geomarketing to find suitable locations for a specific shop type (here: cycle stores).
 The analysis includes following steps:

-- Retrieval of socio-demographic data by downloading download gridded German census data (section \@ref(create-census-rasters)).
+- The retrieval of socio-demographic data by downloading download gridded German census data (section \@ref(create-census-rasters)).
-- Identification of areas of high population density (metropolitan areas; section \@ref(define-metropolitan-areas)).
+- The identification of areas of high population density (metropolitan areas; section \@ref(define-metropolitan-areas)).
-- Download detailed geographic data (OSM data) for these areas (section \@ref(points-of-interest)).
+- The download of detailed geographic data (OSM data) for these areas (section \@ref(points-of-interest)).
-- Make input rasters comparable by means of reclassifaction, and use map algebra to compute a final score where higher scores naturally indicate more favorable locations (section \ref(identifying-suitable-locations)).
+- Making input rasters comparable by means of reclassifaction, and using map algebra to compute a final score where higher scores indicate more favorable locations (section \ref(identifying-suitable-locations)).

 Note that although we have applied these steps to a specific case study, they could be generalized to many scenarios of store location or public service provision.